dhansel/Altair8800-IOBus/README.md

   However, using the INP/OUT signals combined with the WAIT signal it is possible to communicate asynchronously.
-For more specific information on how this communication works, see the "Interfacing external hardware" section in the documentation.
+For more specific information on how this communication works, see the "Interfacing external hardware" section in the [Altair 8800 simulator documentation](https://github.com/dhansel/Altair8800/blob/master/Documentation.pdf).

 * **Shared data lines for input/output**